bsord/tetris/README.md

 # Tetris
 Tetris game built on HTML5 Canvas and Javascript.
-Built mostly as learning exercise for array matrixes and how to manipulate them.
+Built mostly as a learning exercise for array matrixes and how to manipulate them.

 ## Getting Started
 Running the game is simple: